 - The HTTPS Web Server port is open.
-Note the value set for the Web Server Port (HTTPS) on the Web Server page in the Configuration Manager. - In both the dashboard's and CMS' Configuration Managers, set the following in the NetIQ Operations Center pane: - Set NetIQ Operations Center Communication Mode to Secured communication using SSL. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTPS)).
+Note the value set for the Web Server Port (HTTPS) on the Web Server page in the Configuration Manager. - In the Configuration Manager for both the dashboard and CMS, set the following in the Net/Q Operations Center pane: - Set Net/Q Operations Center Communication Mode to Secured communication using SSL. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTPS)).

-IMPORTANT: When SSL communications are used for the Operations Center server, dashboard or CMS, you must set up a Keystore and Trust Store.
-See Section 5.2, "Keystore and Trust Store Configuration," on page 77.
+IMPORTANT: When SSL communications are used for the Operations Center server, dashboard, or CMS, you must set up a keystore and trust store.
+See Section 5.2, "Keystore and Trust Store Configuration," on page 69.